bluesky66-dev/kibana/x-pack/plugins/uptime/public/components/monitor/synthetics/waterfall/README.md

 Some consumers might need colours, some might need iconography and so on.
 The waterfall chart doesn't make assumptions, and will render out the React content returned by `renderTooltipItem`.

-IMPORTANT: `renderTooltipItem` is provided via context and not as a direct prop due to the fact the custom tooltip component would usually only have access to the props provided directly to it from HyperSec Charts.
+IMPORTANT: `renderTooltipItem` is provided via context and not as a direct prop due to the fact the custom tooltip component would usually only have access to the props provided directly to it from Elastic Charts.

 ### Colours